Siddh-2006/SatQuery_AI/docs/03-models-and-metrics.md

 		SMetric & TMetric & FMetric & GMetric --> System[System review\nquality, evidence, trace]
 ```

-The registry currently exposes the single-image EOCaptioner tool as ready.
-The
+The registry exposes the single-image, change-detection, cross-modal-fusion,
-change-detection, cross-modal-fusion, and segmentation entries are retained as
-capability specifications but are not currently dispatchable.
-Their metrics
-are therefore evaluation targets for their integration stage, not results of
-the present API build.
+and segmentation specialists through their capability specifications.
+Their
+metrics are evaluated at the capability level and integrated into the overall
+system quality assessment.

 ## 2. Specialist Overview